 Should security-related problems or issues of significance be identified by either the licensee or inspector, the licensee should place the problem or issue into its applicable corrective action program for resolution.

-Region and headquarters-based inspectors.
+Regional and headquarters-based inspectors.
 Evaluate and assess the licensee’s problem identification and resolution program during the conduct of security inspections.
 This should include reviewing the licensee’s deficiency or non-conformance reports, following up, and assessing the licensee’s management review of the particular issue.

 Resident inspectors.
 Pursuant to IMC 2515, Appendix D, ensure that the licensee is informed of the security-related problem or issue of significance and question as to whether the issue will be entered into the licensee’s corrective action program.
 Under certain circumstances, residents may, as directed, verify that compensatory measures have been established to address the problem or issue but will not be required to determine the adequacy of such measures.